 Common Experience Requirements (CER)

-Establishing a shared UX baseline across autonomous product teams without enforcing a single design system.
+Defining a shared UX baseline teams can adopt across AFT—without requiring a single design system.

 Context

-Amazon is not a top-down, mandate-driven organization.
-Product teams within AFT independently choose their front-end frameworks and design systems based on local needs, constraints, and delivery goals.
-Over time, this autonomy resulted in hundreds of tools evolving in parallel, often solving similar problems with different patterns, styles, and interaction models.
+AFT is a decentralized product ecosystem.
+Teams choose frameworks and design systems based on local constraints, timelines, and operational needs.
+Over time, that autonomy led to hundreds of tools evolving in parallel—often solving similar problems with different patterns, terminology, and interaction models.

 Intent

-CERs were not designed to replace existing design systems or override product-specific UX decisions.
-Instead, they define the minimum experience bar all AFT products must meet in order to participate in Common Experience.
+CERs do not replace local design systems or override product-specific decisions.
+They define the minimum experience bar required to participate in Common Experience.

 Structure